channeladvisor/qdstoolbox/README.md

 # QDS Tools
-This is a collection of tools (comprised on a combination of views, procedures, functions...) developed using the Query Store functionality as a base to facilitate its usage and report generation.
+This is a collection of tools (comprised on a combination of views, procedures, functions...) developed using the Query Store functionality as a base to facilitate its usage and reports' generation.
+---

+---
+## Pivoted Wait Stats
+The design of the <b>sys.query_store_wait_stats</b> differs from <b> sys.query_store_runtime_stats</b> , by having on row for each wait type, per plan, per runtime stats interval.
+This reduces the space requirements since most plans will have no wait times, or only a few types of them, but makes it difficult to compare it with the runtime stats.\
+This view pivots the different rows into Total & Average columns for each wait type.

+---
 ## QDSCacheClean
 This tools uses the SPs sp_query_store_remove_query, sp_query_store_remove_plan and sp_query_store_reset_exec_stats to delete stored data for specific queries/plans, which can be adapted using multiple parameters to perform different types of cleanups, as for example: